spustlik/SolutionEx/SolutionExtensions/overview.md

 * some support of events / long running extensions, autorun
 * generate mermaid diagrams for DTE https://mermaid.js.org/intro/syntax-reference.html

 #### Notes
 * Debugging
     * DTE is in global Runtime Objects Table, under some moniker name, it is used to get instance of DTE in launcher process
     * this process is attached to debugger from IDE
     * user should add breakpoint to his code, or call `Debugger.Break()`
 * Launcher
-    * execute extension in separate process - for debugging (or to allow reload assembly in future, and allow debugging)
+    * executes extension in separate process - for debugging (or to allow reload assembly in future)
     * Merged using ILMerge to one exe because referenced dlls are incompatible with vsix
     * merged exe is copied to lib folder and copyied with project
     * some classes from package are linked, not referenced
 * extension assembly (in-process mode)
-    * cannot be reloaded, so it is using copy dll to new path, change of assembly name (using Mono.Cecil)
+    * cannot be reloaded, so it is using copy of dll to new path, change of assembly name (using Mono.Cecil)
     * it will not work if it is using some other re-compiled assembly, so you must use "Out of process" option
     * but can work only for methods reflection
 * Mono.Cecil